Hungry Runner? Subscribe to get your Hunger Scale for Runners

 I can’t help but think of Christmas music and a cozy mug of coffee when I enjoy this gingerbread oatmeal recipe.

-When it comes to a Christmas morning breakfast, I really struggle between choosing this healthy gingerbread oatmeal and pomegranate cranberry baked oatmeal.
+When it comes to a Christmas morning breakfast, I really struggle between choosing this Gingerbread Christmas oatmeal and pomegranate oatmeal.

-Both are fantastic Christmas morning oatmeal recipes and very hands-off, but they appeal for different reasons.
+Both are fantastic holiday oatmeal recipes and very hands-off, but they appeal for different reasons.

 The great thing about this gingerbread spice oatmeal is that you can use any type of oats you like.